prdanelli/RailsDockerBase/README.md

 ## Debugging

-Byebug/Pry wont work with a normal container running, to get around this, you can start the containers in the background with the `-d` flag, then manually attach to the running rails container:
+Byebug/Pry wont work within a normally running container, to get around this, you can start the containers in the background with the `-d` flag, then manually attach to the running rails container:

 ```bash
 docker-compose up -d; docker attach rails_docker_base_rails_1